Unity Pro Feature Image

 How to remove the ‘made with Unity’ splash screen?

-The made with Unity splash screen is a mandatory logo that appears when building a project using the free Unity Personal editor.
+The made with Unity splash screen is an optional logo that appears when building a project using the free Unity Personal editor.

 It appears while the first scene is loading and can be combined with your own developer logo or a series of logos that each appear in order, either before or after Unity’s logo, or simultaneously, with Unity’s logo appearing below.